makara/drupal6/modules/contrib/boxes/README.txt

 override a particular block, or even define a completely new block for a specific space.

-Spaces is not a required by boxes.
+Spaces is not required by boxes.

 ## Todo

 * Boxes need language awareness.
-* The inline editing experiance could be nicer.
+* The inline editing experience could be nicer.

 [1] http://drupal.org/project/ctools